kevkim11/spotify-play-count-prototype/README.md

 ## 3) Cron Job

 ## FAQ
-What happens if I am listening to my music offline?
+What happens if I am listening to my Spotify offline?